BernhardWerth/ROAR-NET-problem-statements/problems/level-scheduling/README.md

 available at the stations before assembly starts.

 The solution indicates the order in which the two units of each model 1, 2, and 3, and the four units of model 4 are to be assembled.

 ## Acknowledgement

-This problem statement is based upon work from COST Action Randomised Optimisation Algorithms Research Network (ROAR-NET), CA22137, is supported by COST (European Cooperation in Science and Technology).
+This problem statement is based upon work from COST Action Randomised Optimisation Algorithms Research Network (ROAR-NET), CA22137, supported by COST (European Cooperation in Science and Technology).
+This work is financed through national funds by FCT - Fundação para a Ciência e a Tecnologia, I.P., in the framework of the Project UIDB/00326/2025 and UIDP/00326/2025.

 ## References